mikecarti/obsidian/diary/Coursework UOL.md

 | B   | Africa, EMEA, Central                       | Africa, EMEA         | Africa,  EMEA         |
 | G   | Africa, EMEA, Central, North                | EMEA                 | EMEA                  |

-By implementing targeted measures to address the challenges in these lossful markets, the company can optimize its operations and drive towards greater profitability.
+By implementing targeted measures to address the challenges in these unprofitable markets, the company can optimize its operations and drive towards greater profitability.
 Through strategic restructuring and realignment of resources, the company can position itself for sustained success in the global marketplace.

 ## Non-profitability of Table product.